British artists' suppliers, 1650-1950 - D

 Richard Parkes Bonington frequently used Robert Davy's millboards, ranging in size from 6x10 ins to 14.5x19 ins, including for his Ships at anchor, Dieppe, c.1825 (Sudley House, National Museums Liverpool), View on the Seine, c.1825 (Virginia Museum of Fine Arts), A Wooded Lane, c.1825 and Barges on a River, c.1825-6 (both Yale Center for British Art), The Ducal Palace, Venice, with moored barges, 1826 (Cleveland Museum of Art), View in Venice, with San Giorgio Maggiore, 1826 (Huntington Art Collection) and Near Sarzana, Val di Magra, 1826 (National Gallery of Scotland).
 These works feature in Patrick Noon, Richard Parkes Bonington: the complete paintings, 2008, pp.38, 235, 238, 242, 288, 318, 326; see also p.216 (Davy's label from 83 Newman St).

-Examples of supports from the 1820s with Davy’s Wardour St address include William Blake’s panel, The Virgin and Child, ?1825 (Yale Center for British Art, repr.
-Townsend 2003 p.133), Richard Westall's Flora, stamped panel (Walker Art Gallery, see Alex Kidson, Earlier British Paintings in the Walker Art Gallery and Sudley House, 2012, pp.248-9) and David Wilkie's John Knox preaching before the Lords of the Congregation, 1559, 1823?, incised: R. Davy, 16 Wardour Street (Petworth House, see C.H.
-Collins Baker, Catalogue of the Petworth Collection of Pictures in the possession of Lord Leconfield, 1920, p.134).
+Examples of supports from the 1820s with Davy’s Wardour St address include George Clint’s William Macready as Macbeth, 1821, stamped panel (Theatre Museum, see Ashton 1992 p.35).
+William Blake’s panel, The Virgin and Child, ?1825 (Yale Center for British Art, repr.
+Townsend 2003 p.133), Richard Westall's Flora, stamped panel (Walker Art Gallery, see Alex Kidson, Earlier British Paintings in the Walker Art Gallery and Sudley House, 2012, pp.248-9), David Wilkie's John Knox preaching before the Lords of the Congregation, 1559, 1823?, incised: R. Davy, 16 Wardour Street (Petworth House, see C.H.
+Collins Baker, Catalogue of the Petworth Collection of Pictures in the possession of Lord Leconfield, 1920, p.134) and Michael Sharp’s Maria Davidson as Juliana, 1827, stamped panel (Theatre Museum, see Ashton 1992 p.38).
+James Ward wanted a large panel to be ordered from Davy in 1823, ‘primed without oil, and to absorb the least possible, but to absorb a little – and to have no colour’ (Nygren 2013 p.162).
+Giuseppe Canella’s The Marketplace, Milan, 1828 (Galerie Fischer 15 June 2016 lot 1098) and A View of the Pont-Neuf in Paris, 1829, are on Davy boards (Lempertz 24 September 2014 lot 80).

 Examples from the 1820s with Davy’s Newman St address include James Atkinson’s Earl of Minto, c.1822-30 (National Portrait Gallery), George Hayter’s 2nd Earl of Liverpool, 1823 (National Portrait Gallery, see Walker 1985 p.318), Edwin Landseer’s Sir Walter Scott, c.1824 (National Portrait Gallery, see Walker 1985 p.439) and Taking the Deer: the Duke of Atholl with Foresters, 1820s (Sudley, see Bennett 1971), George Richmond’s The Creation of Light, 1826 (Tate, see Townsend 2003 p.145) and Barthelemy Viellevoye’s A brother and sister at the spinet, 1827, labelled millboard, apparently exported to Belgium (with John Mitchell Fine Paintings, 2011).
 Landseer’s Scott had the label, now kept separately: The only Manufactory for/ Genuine Flemish Grounds/ ON PANEL & MILL BOARD,/ PATRONIZED BY/ SIR THOS.
 LAWRENCE,/ President of the Royal Academy,/ ESTABLISHED 1795,/ R. DAVY,/ Colourman to Artists, / 83, Newman Street, London./ Davy, Printer, 41, James-st. Oxford-st.

-Charles Davy’s panels and boards are less commonly found than his father’s; labelled examples include William Gill’s Leap-frog, c.1852 (Fitzwilliam Museum), George Jones’s copy, Viscount Beresford (Cobbe coll., see Alastair Laing, Clerics & Connoisseurs, 2001, p.311) and Alfred Elmore’s The Smile: from Thomas Moore's Irish Melodies (Sir David and Lady Scott coll., Sotheby’s 19 November 2008 lot 66).
-His canvas mark can be found on a copy after Michael Dahl’s Sir John Pratt (National Portrait Gallery), stencilled: C. DAVY./ ARTISTS COLOURMAN./ 83 NEWMAN STREET./ OXFORD ST., LONDON. and on Daniel Maclise’s The Scottish Lovers, 1863, stencilled: C. DAVY/ ARTISTS' COLOURS/ OXFORD St., LONDON./ Established 1795.
-(Chazen Museum, University of Wisconsin-Madison, information from Joan Gorman, 14 February 2008).
+Charles Davy’s panels and boards are less commonly found than his father’s; labelled examples include William Powell Frith’s Isabelle Frith reading, 1844, labelled panel: THE ONLY MANUFACTORY FOR/ GENUINE FLEMISH GROUNDS/ ON PANEL AND MILLBOARDS/ …/ …/ ESTABLISHED 1795./ BY C. DAVY,/ COLOURMAN TO ARTISTS,/ 83, NEWMAN STREET, LONDON/ Also his NEW SKETCHING BLOCK,/ … (Christie’s 16 June 2015 lot 75), Thomas Webster, A Village Choir, exh.1847 (Victoria and Albert Museum), William Gill’s Leap-frog, c.1852 (Fitzwilliam Museum), George Jones’s copy, Viscount Beresford (Cobbe coll., see Alastair Laing, Clerics & Connoisseurs, 2001, p.311) and Alfred Elmore’s The Smile: from Thomas Moore's Irish Melodies (Sir David and Lady Scott coll., Sotheby’s 19 November 2008 lot 66).
+His canvas mark can be found on a copy after Michael Dahl’s Sir John Pratt (National Portrait Gallery), stencilled: C. DAVY./ ARTISTS COLOURMAN./ 83 NEWMAN STREET./ OXFORD ST., LONDON, George Healy’s copy of Gainsborough’s Queen Charlotte Sophia of Mecklenburg-Strelitz, 1845, marked as above (Versailles, information from Pascal Labreuche, May 2013), Edwin Cockburn's Afternoon, 1855, stencilled: C DAVY/ ARTISTS COLO.../ 83 NEWM.. .../ OXFORD ST., LONDON/ Established in ... (private coll., information from Cyndie Lack, June 2016) and Daniel Maclise’s The Scottish Lovers, 1863, stencilled: C. DAVY/ ARTISTS' COLOURS/ OXFORD St., LONDON./ Established 1795.
+(Chazen Museum, University of Wisconsin-Madison, information from Joan Gorman, February 2008).

 Thomas Day (c.1733-1807).
 Painter and restorer.